apache/infrastructure-website/content/pages/apple-dev-program.md

-Title: Distributing through the Apple Development Program
+Title: Distributing through the Apple Developer Program

 The <a href="https://developer.apple.com/programs/" target="_blank">Apple Developer Program</a> is, in Apple's words, a "code to customer" pipeline.
 Program members can build, test, and distribute apps for release on Apple operating systems.